reflex-frp/reflex-platform/README.md

   return result
 ```

-Note that we need to add a language pragma here to enable the `RecursiveDo` language extension.
+Note that we need to add a language pragma here to enable the `RecursiveDo` language extension, and then we need to import `MonadFix`.
 Here `style` function takes a `Bool` value, whether input is correct or not, and it gives a `Map` of attributes with green or red color respectively.
 The next function `styleChange` actually produces a `Map` which tells which attribute to change.
 If the value of a key in the `Map` is a `Just` value then the attribute is either added or modified.